AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 To tear down your AKS cluster run the following:

-- Run `./crs-architecture.sh destroy`
+- Run `make down` from within the `example-crs-architecture` directory

 ## Reset / Redeploy CRS

 To reset or redeploy a running CRS cluster:

-- Run `./crs-architecture.sh destroy && ./crs-architecture.sh deploy`
+- Run `make down && make up` from within the `example-crs-architecture` directory

+## Clean

+Optionally, you can run `make clean` to remove any generated files create from the included templates at runtime.
+This action is executed during `make up`.